Understanding Capsule Endoscopy

 Traditional endoscopy and colonoscopy procedures give your doctor the ability to examine the upper and lower portions of your gastrointestinal tract, but seeing the middle portions, including the duodenum, jejunum and ileum of the small intestine, was once unreachable to cameras.
 Capsule endoscopy sheds light on the middle regions of the gastrointestinal tract without exploratory surgery.
 Swallowing the tiny camera can reveal the source of gastrointestinal bleeding, detect bowel inflammation from Crohn’s disease, find tumors and see ulcers.

 People who may have celiac disease can benefit from this type of endoscopy to get a definitive diagnosis and monitor intestinal inflammation without an invasive procedure.
-Some gastroenterologists are also using colon capsule endoscopy to screen for colorectal abnormalities such as polyps and precancerous neoplasms.

 What Happens During Capsule Endoscopy?